0x4447/0x4447-article-how-to-think-about-the-AWS-infrastructure/07_Auto_Scaling/README.md

 - configure the projet
 - start it

-If you were to choose this proach, then you need to be aware that your developers won't have dirrect access to what should happen when the code is beeing deployed.
+If you were to choose this aproach, then you need to be aware that your developers won't have dirrect access to what should happen when the code is beeing deployed.
 Becasue the whole configuration where you specify what to do before and after will be in this one Bash file.

 CodeDeploy adds the ability to create a special configuration files where you can specify what Bash script should be cexuted an at which stage befreo startign a proejct.
-This way the developer have fll controll how a porject should be deployed.
+This way the developer have full controll how a porject should be deployed.
 Which makes the whole process more flexible.

 This are the differecne worth knowing.